 Monitoring Proxmox VE with Grafana Stack on LXC

-- Disk failure / ZFS degraded
+- Disk failure / ZFS degraded (discovered when it’s too late)

-- RAM/swap exhausted
+- RAM/swap exhausted (everything grinds to a halt)

-- Rogue VM eating CPU
+- Some VM eating 100% CPU (but which one?)

-- Backups silently failing
+- Backups silently failing (for weeks… ask me how I know)

-- Node down after update
+- Node goes down after an update (at 3am, naturally)

-- Crypto-miner in container
+- Crypto-miner hijacked a container (yes, this happens)

 Design the monitoring system